TheMGLegends/GSP-Tech-Demo-2-Assessment-Project/README.md

 1. 3-6 Minute video showcasing completed features (Maybe you can include parts where you show your code and describe a bit how it works)

 # Tech Demo Requirements:
-1. Interaction System with Tooltips [DONE - NOT TESTED]
+1. Interaction System with Tooltips [DONE]
-2. Inventory System [DONE - NOT TESTED]
+2. Inventory System [DONE]
-3. Subtitle Typewriter System with Voiceover [DONE - NOT TESTED]
+4. Subtitle Typewriter System with Voiceover [DONE]
-4. Document Viewing System [DONE - NOT TESTED]
+6. Document Viewing System [DONE]
-5. Keypad Puzzle [DONE - NOT TESTED]
+7. Keypad Puzzle [DONE]
    - All keys to display digit on-screen
    - Should require 4-digit code
    - LED lights should glow depending on right/wrong answer